Hayk Gyokchyan: Personal Information

-Early life and education:
+Early life and education

-Hayk Gyokchyan was born in Yerevan, Armenia on December 11, 1989.
-He moved to Lebanon at the age of 2 where he spent his life studying and playing basketball from a young age.
-He was granted Lebanese citizenship at the age of 16 in March 2006 by the Lebanese Government with the help of the Lebanese Basketball Federation.
+Gyokchyan was born in Yerevan, Armenia on December 11, 1989.
+He moved to Lebanon at the age of 2.
+He was granted Lebanese citizenship at the age of 16 in 2006 by the Lebanese Government with the help of the Lebanese Basketball Federation.

 In 2006 after the Lebanese Israeli war, he moved to USA where he attended Conwell-Egan Catholic High School in Pennsylvania for his junior and senior seasons.
 After graduating, Gyokchyan decided to do a postgraduate year at The Lawrenceville School in New Jersey.
-He was recruited by Franklin & Marshall College as a student athlete.
-He graduated from F&M in 2013 with a BA in Business, Organizations & Society while minoring in Applied Mathematics.
+He attended Franklin & Marshall College as a student athlete.
+He graduated from F&M in 2013 with a BA.
 He then returned to Lebanon to play professional basketball and has been doing so since 2013.
-He acquired a Master’s Degree in Sports Management & Leadership from a joint program from MUBS (Modern University for Business & Sciences) and Cardiff Metropolitan University in Wales, United Kingdom.
-His dissertation covered strategic planning in the first division basketball clubs in the Lebanese Basketball League.